department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins.md

 <div class="call-out" markdown="1">

 ### Can I get disability benefits from VA?

-Yes, if all of these are true:
+You can get disaiblity benefits if you're ill with non-Hodgkin’s lymphoma and both of these are true:

-- You're ill with non-Hodgkin’s lymphoma, **and**
 - You had contact with Agent Orange while serving in the military, **and**
 - You served in Vietnam or in the waters off Vietnam during the Vietnam War Era, in the Korean Demilitarized Zone, or in another area where Agent Orange was stored, tested, or sprayed

 ### Who's covered?
 - Veterans
-- Dependents of Veterans
-- Survivors of Veterans
+- Qualified dependents
+- Qualified survivors
 </div>

 ### What kind of disability benefits can I get?

 - Health care
-- Financial support (monthly payments)
+- Compensation (payments)
 - [An Agent Orange Registry health exam]( http://www.publichealth.va.gov/exposures/agentorange/benefits/registry-exam.asp)

 -----